 If you lost your pay stub, it can feel devastating, considering the implications.

-After all, your pay stubs are vital documents that banks, insurance providers, employers, and the government require for verification at different stages of transactions.
+After all, your pay stubs are vital documents that banks, insurance providers, employers.
+And the government requires them for verification at different stages of transactions.

-I’m here to help you to stay calm and clearly know what steps to take to fix the situation.
+I’m here to help you to stay calm and clearly know what steps to take to fix the situation so you can make sure you get paid.

 Plus I created an online program called The Anxiety Cure to help people to stay calm during stressful times.